Marked points on translation surfaces: Proof of Theorem

-Fix $(X,\omega, S')\in \cN'$, and move the $n'$-marked points around while remaining in the fiber of $\cN'$ over $(X,\omega)$.
-Move one of the marked points along a horizontal seperatrix until it hits a point of $\Sigma'$.
+\begin{sublem} Let $T$ be the sum of the cone angles at points of $\Sigma'$, divided by $\pi$.
+Then $n' \leq T$. \end{sublem} \begin{proof} Consider $(X,\omega, S')\in \cN'$, and move the $n'$-marked points around while remaining in the fiber of $\cN'$ over $(X,\omega)$.
+Move one of the marked points along a horizontal separatrix until it hits a point of $\Sigma'$.
 By Lemma \ref{L:boundaryperiodic}, all marked points must then lie at points of $\Sigma'$.

-By Theorem \ref{T:Slope1}, the slope for any pair of these points is 1 or -1, so each marked point must have travelled along a different directed horizontal line segment towards a point of $\Sigma'$.
+By Theorem \ref{T:Slope1}, the slope for any pair of these points is $1$ or $-1$, so each marked point must have traveled along a different directed horizontal line segment towards a point of $\Sigma'$.
 There are exactly $T$ such directed horizontal line segments.
-The claim is proved.
+The claim is proved. \end{proof}

-Now assume $n'$ as above was maximal.
-Then two points not in $\Sigma'$ being simultaneously marked is in fact an equivalence relation.
-Indeed, if two sets of $n'$-points partially overlapped, then their union would contradict the maximality of $n'$.
-This uses that $(X,\omega, S')$ has dense orbit.
+Now assume $n'$ as above was maximal, which is possible by Sublemma \ref{SL:N'Bound}.
+Let $\cN'$ be a corresponding $n'$-point marking.